oicr-ibc/cssscl/DOCKER.rst

 **Use docker to run cssscl**

-1. If necessary add a docker user
+1. If necessary add user to docker group

     .. code-block:: bash

       $ sudo adduser -a [username] docker
       # then Logout

+  otherwise run docker as sudo.

 2. Login and ``cd`` to the ``ubuntucsss`` ``directory``